Skip to content

 server.run(client)

 To define a custom model, one does not need to subclass from any base class in Plato.
-Instead, Plato uses standard model classes in the underlying machine learning framework, such as PyTorch.
-For example (as shown in examples/basic/basic.py), one can define a simple model in PyTorch as follows:
+Instead, Plato uses standard model classes in PyTorch.

 from functools import partial